FHA Mortgage Guidelines

 • medical issues

-• Some folks could not pay their bills for an extended period of time and their creditors turned their accounts to collection accounts status or charged off the account
+• Some folks could not pay their bills for an extended period, and their creditors turned their accounts to collection accounts status or charged off the account.

 • HUD realizes that consumers could run into periods of bad credit

-HUD does NOT require collection accounts to be paid off or charge off accounts to be paid off in order for borrowers to qualify for FHA Loans.
+HUD does NOT require collection accounts to be paid off or charge-off accounts to be paid off for borrowers to qualify for FHA loans.

-FHA Mortgage Requirements On Outstanding Collections And Charged Off Accounts
+FHA Mortgage Guidelines on Outstanding Collections and Charged-Off Accounts

 1. Non-Medical Collections Accounts